asterisk/documentation/docs/Configuration/Reporting/Channel-Event-Logging-CEL/CEL-Applications-and-Functions.md

----

-**WARNING!:**
+!!! warning
     Please note that there is no restrictions on the name supplied.
 If it happens to match a standard CEL event name, it will look like that event was generated.
 This could be a blessing or a curse!

----
+[//]: # (end-warning)